chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

 #todo/Low/Research
-- [ ] Talk about centralized systems in comparison to decentralized systems which is mostly covered here need to research more into
+- [ ] Talk about centralized systems in comparison to decentralized systems which is mostly covered here need to research more about centralized systems